DanielKerrigan/PDPilot/docs/source/index.rst

     pip install pdpilot

+See the `example notebooks <https://github.com/DanielKerrigan/PDPilot/tree/main/examples>`_ for demonstrations.

 Or, you can try the widget in this `Colab notebook <https://colab.research.google.com/github/DanielKerrigan/PDPilot/blob/main/examples/colab-example.ipynb>`_.

-See the `example notebooks <https://github.com/DanielKerrigan/PDPilot/tree/main/examples>`_ for more demonstrations.

 .. toctree::
    :caption: User Guide